Kazhuu/movelister/README.md

 sudo apt install libreoffice
 ```

 Movelister needs Python 3 to work properly.

-On Linux LibreOffice is using
-system's Python installation.
-Meaning it's necessary to install Python if not
+LibreOffice uses the system's own Python on Linux, so you have to install
-included in your system's installation.
-After that you need to install
+Python on your system if it's not installed already.
+After that, you also
-LibreOffice Python support packages.
-On Ubuntu install following packages to
+need to install LibreOffice Python support packages.
+On Ubuntu, install
-enable Python for LibreOffice:
+following packages to enable Python for LibreOffice:

 ```
 sudo apt install libreoffice-script-provider-python uno-libs3 python3-uno